DHTMLX/docs-booking/docs/guides/saving-reservations.md

     });
 ~~~

-## Converting timestamps

-In case the widget is applied in different timezones, you can convert timestamps when loading data and sending data to the server.

-The next example demonstrates how to convert a UTC timestamp into the local timezone during the loading process and how to convert the local time back to UTC when sending data to the server.
+## Working with UTC data

+The widget applies a local timezone but if you have UTC data it's necessary to convert data to a local timezone.

-In the example below, the **g2l** function converts a UTC timestamp into the local timezone.
+For example, if you have UTC timestamps, you can apply the functions provided in the example below to convert them.
+The **g2l** function converts a UTC timestamp into the local timezone.
 During the data loading process, this function is used to convert the times in *usedSlots* and *slots* from UTC to the local time.
 The **l2g** function converts a local time back to UTC.
 It's applied during slots reservation, namely, the **l2g** function is used to convert the local time (from slot.time[0]) to UTC before sending it to the server.

 ~~~jsx
 const serverURL = "https://some-backend-url";